bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 ## How to do the covenant

-Speaker 0: 00:32:56
+Ruben Somsen: 00:32:56

 So that brings us to the question to how to do the covenant.
 So there are a couple of ways of doing it.
-So one way would be kind of a trusted setup and this would use child-based for parents.
+So one way would be kind of a trusted setup and this would use Child Pays For Parent.
 The nice thing is that this trusted setup works today.
 I say trusted in quotes, because basically what it is, is where you have the covenant input and outputs.
-You could just have a private key and you could put a signature there and you could then after you created a bunch of signatures and all of these transactions like 10, 000 or a million of these transactions you just throw away the private key with which you created this sequence of transactions, then assuming you really did throw away the key, it is as good as a governance.
+You could just have a private key and you could put a signature there and you could then after you created a bunch of signatures and all of these transactions like 10,000 or a million of these transactions you just throw away the private key with which you created this sequence of transactions, then assuming you really did throw away the key, it is as good as a governance.
 But that's where the problem is.
 You don't know if the key was thrown away.
 Well, the nice thing is it doesn't matter a whole lot.